 In the framework we have introduced two new steps, namely 2A and 5A.
 In 2A returned items in good condition would be considered for refurbishing, possibly using materials recovered in step 5.
 Refurbished items would be sold in the market at a lower price.
-Refined materials from step 5 should also be used in designing new products (5A) to the extent possible.
+Refined materials from step 5 should also be used in designing new products to the extent possible.

-• In the Refine steps of the new model we will focus on regaining all reusable materials.
+- In the Refine steps of the new model we will focus on regaining all reusable materials.
 The idea is to obtain as many raw materials as possible with the smallest amount of environmental impact.
-In recycled electronics valuable metals, like gold, silver and copper can be found.
-In each ton of recycled cell phones there are about 8 pounds of silver, more than 12 ounces of gold and about 286 pounds of copper.
+The following metals of values can be found in recycled electronics.
+In each ton of cell phones:

+- o Over 12 ounces of gold

+- o 8 pounds of silver

+- o 286 pounds of copper.

-It is a known fact that one ton of e-scrap from discarded computers contains more gold than can be produced from 17 tons of gold ore.
-Over 220 milligrams of gold can be extracted from a single desktop pc.
-To extract all these valuable metals and to discard the invaluable components properly is a challenging task and could be expensive as well.
+It is a known fact that one ton of scrap from discarded computers contains more gold than can be produced from 17 tons of gold ore.
+In a single desktop pc there are over 220 milligrams of gold.
+Proper electronic recycling could be expensive and challenging.
 However, it could also be a profitable business opportunity for many countries.
-Some in the ICT industry believes that Ewaste recycling will be the next dotcom boom.
+Some in the ICT industry believes that E-waste recycling will be the next dotcom boom.